geocolumbus/gradle-multimodule/README.md

   build.dependsOn('buildUOD')
   ```

-  Add this to the subproject gradle.build files.
+  Add this to the subproject gradle.build files so that a subproject distribution is built.

   ```gradle
   task buildDistribution(type: Copy) {